-Unlike the other CRAs, Crediva is more of a business to business company which helps lenders, rather than helping consumers get access to finance, so their dashboard isn’t as sophisticated and they don’t have a subscription option for consumers.
-However, by law, you have to be able to access your statutory report free of charge, which you are able to do via their website or via their partner company Check My File.
+Unlike the other CRAs, Crediva is more of a business to business company that helps lenders rather than helping consumers get access to finance.
+Hence, their dashboard isn’t as sophisticated, and they don’t have a subscription option for consumers.
+However, by law, you have to be able to access your statutory report free of charge, which you can do via their website or their partner company, Check My File.
 This company also allows you to see all the other CRAs’ reports on you in one place for a monthly fee.

 While TransUnion is a relatively new name in the UK CRA market, you may recognise them as CallCredit, one of the first CRAs to be set up in the UK.
-However, they were renamed in 2018 after they were bought out by TransUnion.
+However, they were renamed in 2018 after TransUnion bought them out.
 One of the major selling points of their service is their unlimited, free access to your credit report via their portal, Credit Karma.
 This service is very much focused on helping users to improve their credit rating, something that the company feels is served by improving access to information.

-Their credit reports and the metrics they use are very similar to fellow large CRAs Equifax and Experian, though they function more as a credit alert system with a greater focus on fraud and identity theft.
-While the other CRAs update your credit report monthly, so lenders have to wait to view changes, TransUnion updates your report as soon as they are aware of changes and send out an alert to lenders you use to let them know.
-This is both to allow them to take action quickly if they need to, and also to alert them to potential fraud as quickly as possible so they can let you know that your data may have been compromised.
+Their credit reports and the metrics they use are very similar to fellow large CRAs Equifax and Experian, though they function more like a credit alert system with a greater focus on fraud and identity theft.
+For example, while the other CRAs update your credit report monthly, so lenders have to wait to view changes, TransUnion updates your report as soon as they are aware of changes and send out an alert to lenders you use to let them know.
+This is both to allow them to take action quickly if they need to and alert them to potential fraud as quickly as possible to let you know that your data may have been compromised.

 Using Your Credit Score

-While your credit score is mostly used by lenders to decide how attractive a customer you are, it can also be useful to you too.
+While lenders mostly use your credit score to decide how attractive a customer you are, it can also be useful to you too.
 Seeing where you stand with all the CRAs lets you know how likely you are to be approved for finance, so you can avoid making potentially damaging applications if you’re unlikely to be approved.

 There are also ways you can improve your credit score, which many of the CRAs will highlight as part of their subscription services.
 This can be as easy as correcting incorrect information on one or more of the CRAs, but can also point to ways in which you can change your spending habits and finances to improve your score.
 For example, paying down existing debts so you use less of your total available credit, paying off loans to reduce the number of overall lines of credit, or switching to a 0% credit card to reduce the amount of interest you pay every month.

-As with any decision you make, information is key to making the right choice, so you should definitely pay attention to the CRAs so you have the most up to date information, and so you can see yourself as banks see you.
+As with any decision you make, information is key to making the right choice, so you should definitely pay attention to the CRAs, so you have the most up to date information, so you can see yourself as banks see you.